-The Treatment Research Center is a service of the Department of Psychiatry at Rush University Medical Center in Chicago, Illinois.
+The Treatment Research Center is a service of the Department of Psychiatry at Rush University Medical Center in Chicago.
 Our Chicago site is located on Rush's main campus, just a few miles west of downtown, in the middle of the Illinois Medical District.
 We are easily accessible by car and public transportation.
 Our Skokie site is also easily accessible for those who find a suburban location more convenient.
-We have an experienced and dedicated staff of clinicians who conduct a variety of clinical trials, usually without cost to the participant.

 Associate Professor, Department of Psychiatry

-We have a dedicated staff who are experienced in conducting a variety of clinical trials, including investigators, site administrator and study coordinators.
+We have a dedicated staff, including investigators, a site administrator and study coordinators who are experienced in conducting a variety of clinical trials, usually without cost to the participant.

 Being in the center of a major metropolitan area, we are able to reach a wide variety of individuals for our trials.